 Top 5 Game Fish Species

 When you think of the top 5 game fish, it varies quite a bit between freshwater or saltwater and where in the world you’re fishing.
-Snapper might be one of the most popular in Florida, but the number of anglers targeting bluefish is much higher since more of the country has them available.
-Here we’ll go over five of the most targeted game fish, and throw in some honorable mentions that are more sought after in localized areas.
+For example, snappers might be one of the most popular in Florida, but the number of anglers targeting bluefish is much higher since more of the country has them available.
+Here we’ll go over five of the most targeted game fish and throw in some honorable mentions that are more sought after in localized areas.

-Bass is an excellent game fish due to its finicky nature, ability to put up a strong fight, and widespread availability.
-They’re popular because the bass is everywhere, and can be found in nearly every water source.
+Bass is an excellent game fish due to its selective nature, ability to put up an intense fight, and widespread availability.
+They’re popular because the bass is everywhere and can be found in nearly every water source.

-Anglers don’t need a boat or any kind of special knowledge to get into bass fishing either.
-Bass are attracted to artificial lures, worms, and other small natural baits, making them a great target for anglers of any age or skill level.
+Anglers don’t need a boat or any special knowledge to get into bass fishing, either.
+Bass are attracted to artificial lures, worms, and other small natural baits, making them an excellent target for any age or skill level anglers.

 Bass are also meaty fish and are pretty solid table fare.
-While many bass fishermen will catch and release their catches, bass can make great eating.
-It is recommended however to release fish that are in the spawning size range, to help preserve the fishery for future generations.
+So while many bass anglers will catch and release their catches, bass can make excellent eating.
+However, it is recommended to release fish that are in the spawning size range to help preserve the fishery for future generations.

-The second most popular freshwater fish at nearly 100 million fishing days by anglers is crappie.
-Crappie is popular because of how tasty they are and how easy they are to catch.
+Anglers’ second most popular freshwater fish at nearly 100 million fishing days is crappie.
+Crappie is popular because of how tasty they are and how easy to catch.

-Crappie is a great fishery because of how quickly they reproduce.
+Crappie is an excellent fishery because of how quickly they reproduce.
 Crappies spawn at early ages, quickly replenishing populations.
-More than this, since they’re always breeding and growing in population they’re always looking for food which makes them easy prey for any angler.
+More than this, since they’re always breeding and growing in population, they’re always looking for food, making them easy prey for any angler.

 Crappie tends to hang around the banks of rivers and lakes, making them accessible to anglers of all ages and physical abilities.
-They don’t put up the fight of bass, but they’re still fun to catch and with the multitude of crappie fishing methods available it’s a great species to target for teaching kids or having a relaxing fishing day.
-The fishing gear needed for crappie isn’t heavy-duty or expensive, making the cost of entry for crappie fishing very low as well.
+They don’t put up the fight of bass, but they’re still fun to catch, and with the multitude of crappie fishing methods available, it’s a great species to target for teaching kids or having a relaxing fishing day.
+In addition, the fishing gear needed for crappie isn’t heavy-duty or expensive, making the cost of entry for crappie fishing very low as well.

 Saltwater fish may be dwarfed by freshwater, with flounder being the most popular saltwater fish at just under 20 million days fished by anglers.
 Flounders are found along both coasts of the United States and are targeted because they make excellent table fare and are so common.

 Flounders are flatfish, meaning they have both eyes on one side of their body and lay flat on the seabed.
-They’re a great target for bottom fishing and bouncing jigs across the bottom in shallower waters.
+As a result, they’re an excellent target for bottom fishing and bouncing jigs across the bottom in shallower waters.

 Flounder can be taken on both rod and line and speared with flounder gigs.
-They are targeted by spearfishermen and by drifting through shallow waters with spotlights at night to spear them off of the bottom.
-Since they’re able to be taken in more ways than rod and line, they’re a great source of sport for fishermen looking for a tasty fish for dinner.
+In addition, they are targeted by spearfishermen and by drifting through shallow waters with spotlights at night to spear them off of the bottom.
+Since you can take them in more ways than rod and line, they’re a great source of sport for anglers looking for tasty fish for dinner.

-While the biggest flounders tend to hang around reefs and structures offshore, the majority of flounders are found in shallow coastal waters.
-You can target them from the beach and piers without the need for a boat, making them more accessible than offshore game fish.
+While the biggest flounders tend to hang around reefs and structures offshore, most flounders are found in shallow coastal waters.
+Therefore, you can target them from the beach and piers without the need for a boat, making them more accessible than offshore game fish.

 Sea trout of different species range across the entire coastline of the United States.
 Spotted seatrout, in particular, live along the entire Gulf of Mexico and East Coast from Florida to Maryland.

-The inshore species hits baits and fights hard, making them an excellent target from shorelines and on grass flats.
-They’re aggressive fish that will follow and strike lures consistently, making them fairly easy fish to target.
+The coastal species hits baits and fights hard, making them an excellent target from shorelines and grass flats.
+In addition, they’re aggressive fish that will follow and strike lures consistently, making them fairly easy fish to target.

 Trout are another fish that taste great.
-They feed mostly on shrimp, making their meat taste clean and light.
+They feed primarily on shrimp, making their meat taste clean and light.

-Trout can be targeted with live baits, dead baits, lures, and flies.
-Fly fishing and wading grass flats is a fun way to target trout and get a great fight out of the fish.
-With trout, the larger the bait the larger the fish that will strike, meaning you can scale up your technique to try for trophy fish as well.
+You can target trout with live baits, dead baits, lures, and flies.
+Fly fishing and wading grass flats are fun ways to target trout and get a great fight out of the fish.
+With trout, the larger the bait, the larger the fish that will strike, meaning you can scale up your technique to try for trophy fish as well.

-Striped bass is an incredibly popular fish in both commercial and recreational fisheries due to its excellent taste, size, and strong fights.
-The best-striped bass fishing is found around the Chesapeake Bay area, but they are native to the Atlantic coastline into the Gulf of Mexico to Louisiana.
-Recently, striped bass has been found on the West Coast as well, as they extend their natural habitats.
+Striped bass is an incredibly popular fish in commercial and recreational fisheries due to its excellent taste, size, and strong fights.
+The best-striped bass fishing is found around the Chesapeake Bay area, but they are native to the Atlantic coastline from Mexico to Louisiana.
+Recently, striped bass has been found on the West Coast to extend their natural habitats.

-Legal size limits for striped bass are normally close to thirty inches, and they get much larger.
+Legal size limits for striped bass are generally close to thirty inches, getting much larger.
 They are also renowned for their fight once hooked.
-Striped bass will take artificial lures and freelined baits, and have voracious appetites.
-Once you find them, they’re normally easy to get a bite out of.
+Striped bass will take artificial lures and freelined baits and have voracious appetites.
+Once you find them, they’re generally easy to get a bite out of.

 Striped bass has very short commercial seasons to help manage the fishery, but their mild and firm flesh is fantastic eating.
-Broiled or roasted, striped bass is one of the best fish to eat there is.
+Broiled or roasted, striped bass is one of the best fish to eat.

 Striped bass is the third most popular saltwater species in the United States at just under 20 million days fished by anglers each year.
 The world record striped bass weighed over 81 pounds, making them the largest species in this top five-game fish list.

-Some fish are sought after sport fish but aren’t fished for as much as others for a variety of reasons.
-Some fish like kokanee salmon are very popular but aren’t a widespread species.
+Some fish are sought after sport fish but aren’t fished for as much as others for various reasons.
+For example, some fish like kokanee salmon are very popular but aren’t widespread.
 Others like mahi-mahi and marlin aren’t easily accessible because large offshore species require more expensive boats or much more intensive gear to catch them.
 Other excellent game fish that aren’t fished as popularly as these five include: